xErik/flutter_login_simple/README.md

 A basic login for Firebase Authentication by email.

 Handles the UI and Firebase Authentication in the background.
+In case the user is aready logged in, the user the suceess-login callback function will be called.

 It has to be initialized with:

 - Image logo
 - Callback function on succesful login
 - Privacy HTML
 - Terms of Service HTML

+The callback receives user data:
+- `uid`
+- `email`
+-  ...

-The callback receives user data (`uid`, `email`, ...).
-It also allows for calls like `user.logout()` and `user.delete()`.
+It also allows for calls like

-In case the user is aready logged in, the user the suceess-login callback function will be called.

-**Run the example**

-The example directory contains a working Flutter app.
-Add your Firebase config before running it: `lib/firebase_options.dart`.

-Make sure to enable Firebase Authentication for Email in the Firebase Console.
-Forgetting to do so is a common pitfall.
+- `user.logout()`
+- `user.delete()`

 ![Demo](assets/demo.gif "Demo")